JeongHunKim/python_Resident-registration-population-and-generation-status/README.md

 # python_Resident-registration-population-and-generation-status
-Resident registration population and generation status
+the largest population of the town